ZeinabBa/Comparison-Persistent-Storage/README.md

 -  number of times, MIPS, Ram Size in GB, storage size in GB, bw_start-bw_wnd, latency_start-latency-end, SC or Leader

-When the input file is saved run the command given in Step 5 (Instruction Section in this READ ME).
+When the input file is saved run the command given in Step A (Instruction Section in this READ ME).

 To add failures to nodes add three elements to the end of a node definition line.
 They are element, iteration, stage.
 So, this means that component fails at that iteration in that stage.